twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.185 - stubborn miller how did holden survive p.188 - no more government on ceres p.191 - earth is best hope for peace but they left ceres, do they not want peace?
+p.185 - stubborn miller how did holden survive p.188 - no more government on ceres p.191 - earth is best hope for peace but they left ceres, do they not want peace? p.197 - mars and belt war is suicidial, einstein reference